 If you are like me you probably have never heard of an s-curve before reading this article.
 Like you I hadn’t either until my journey to choosing a business began.
 When I started to attend business seminars and learn more about how business works the s-curve was the first secret tool I learned about.

 The stages in the life of a business are:

-- Production – this stage can include a company that just opened their doors to one that has been operating for up to three years.
+- Production – this stage can include a company that just opened its doors to one that has been operating for up to three years.
 There is a lot of risk to the owner when investing in a brick and mortar business with no guarantee of profit or success.
+Once you’ve registered your business (if you don’t know how to do this, click here), there are many different challenges to come.
+If you work hard, you’ll reap the rewards.
 If looking at a network marketing business like mine the risk involved is less due to your small investment.
 There is no guarantee of profits or success, it all depends on your effort and dedication.
 However, for the visionary, there are great rewards for those brave enough to jump on board during these formative years.

 - Critical Mass – by years three to five the company may have proven it’s worthiness by means of increasing product sales, distributor growth, and name recognition.
 Now is the time many are more comfortable to jump in and begin building their businesses.
 With the brick and mortar business, there is no avoiding the formative years unless you are purchasing the business from an owner who made it through those early years.

 - Momentum – these years are known as the honeypot.
 The momentum phase (as seen in the graph below) are years of exponential growth.
 If you’ve laid your groundwork properly the business can take off on its own.
 Many have taken advantage of riding the wave of this phase of business growth to see six and seven-figure incomes.